 - -Afilenames: print the name of each file before type-checking it.
 This can be useful for determining that a long compilation job is making progress. - This option can also help to keep a Travis CI job alive (since Travis CI terminates any job that does not produce output for 10 minutes).
-This does not work if you are using Maven, because with forked compilation, the maven-compiler-plugin queues up all the output and then prints it at the end.
-(Also, the maven-compiler-plugin is buggy and sometimes doesn't print any output if it cannot parse it.) - -Ashowchecks: print debugging information for each pseudo-assignment check (commonAssignmentCheck) performed by BaseTypeVisitor; see Section 35.7. - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference).
+This does not work if you are using Maven, because it does not print the full output of the Java compiler (see https://github.com/codehaus-plexus/plexus-compiler/issues/149).
+(Also, maven-compiler-plugin versions before 3.10.1 are buggy: it sometimes doesn't print any output if it cannot parse it.) - -Ashowchecks: print debugging information for each pseudo-assignment check (commonAssignmentCheck) performed by BaseTypeVisitor; see Section 35.7. - -AshowInferenceSteps: print debugging information about intermediate steps in method type argument inference (as performed by DefaultTypeArgumentInference). - -AshowWpiFailedInferences: print debugging information about failed inference steps during whole-program inference.
+Must be used with -Ainfer; see Section 33.2.